Dobefu/DLiteScript/docs/content/docs/standard-library/math/mod.md

 +++
 title = 'math.mod'
 linkTitle = 'mod'
-description = 'Returns the remainder of division.' weight = 0 draft = false
+description = 'Calculate the remainder of division.
+Return the modulo value when dividing two numbers for mathematical operations.
+Part of the math namespace.' weight = 0 draft = false
 +++